 - the ATO’s ABN Lookup tool to work out which of your contractors are registered as an Individual or Sole Trader)

-- the ATO’s employee/contractor decision tool to work out their status as a contractor or an employee
+- the ATO’s 6 key common law principles to work out their status as a contractor or an employee

 You can also work through the steps on our Worker determination tests page.